Backcountry Skiing from the Remote Huts of British Columbia

 Burnie Glacier Chalet

-Head to the chalet near Smithers and enjoy your days in four bedrooms, each sleeping from 2 to 4 guests.
+Head to this charming chalet near Smithers and enjoy your days to the fullest.
+It has four bedrooms, each one sleeping two to four guests.

-Welcome to big mountain skiing where big, stable snowpack is the norm.
-You’ll depart Smithers via helicopter for eight days of backcountry skiing and mountaineering in Northern Canada, pushing peaks and carving big turns through massive slopes of untouched powder.
+Welcome to big mountain skiing, where a deep, stable snowpack is the norm.
+You’ll depart from Smithers via helicopter for eight days of pushing peaks and carving big turns through endless fields of untracked powder.

-Perfectly situated for ski touring below the Burnie and Solitaire Glaciers, the Chalet is close to some exciting 2,300 ft (700 m) tree runs and 4,600 ft (1400 m) glacier runs.
-Burnie Glacier offers spectacular, rugged alpine terrain.
-Choose between the gentle glacier runs, steep tree runs for adrenaline seekers, or incredible ski mountaineering trips high into the alpine.
+Perfectly situated for ski touring under the Burnie and Solitaire glaciers, the Chalet offers spectacularly rugged alpine terrain.
+Choose between gentle glacier runs, steep gladed runs, or ski mountaineering objectives in the alpine zone.

-Relax in the lodge with spectacular views of the towering Hut Peak, Burnie Glacier, Solitaire Ski Peaks and Lakehead Peak.
-There are four bedrooms in the lodge, each sleeping from 2 to 4 guests.
-In the evenings, find yourself lounging around the dining table while wood crackles in the cookstove and a dinner prepared by a chef simmers on top.
-Kick back with a cold beer in the cedar sauna and get ready for a new day on the slopes!
+Enjoy the spectacular views of Hut Peak, Burnie Glacier, Solitaire Ski Peaks and Lakehead Peak.
+In the evenings, gather around the dining table for a mouth-watering meal prepared by a professional chef.
+Afterwards, kick back with a cold beer in the cedar sauna and rest up before a new day in the mountains.